Maykon-fernanado/househack-os/README.md

 Traditional technology stacks like MEAN or LAMP were designed for static applications with fixed workflows.
 YAJPH is purpose-built for AI-human collaborative reasoning, enabling real-time, adaptive systems where both humans and AI agents can jointly modify code and logic.

 This makes YAJPH the first software architecture engineered for self-modifying, real-time cognitive applications.
+---

+## The Problem: The Need for Adaptive Reasoning

+Traditional software stacks were built for static, predictable workflows.
+As AI becomes central to complex decision-making, we face a fundamental challenge: **how do we build applications that can reason, adapt, and even self-modify their logic in real-time based on dynamic inputs and evolving goals?**

+* **Static Logic Limitations:** Current applications struggle with highly dynamic, context-dependent problems like financial forecasting or strategic planning, often relying on brittle, pre-programmed rules.
+* **AI as a Black Box:** Integrating LLMs typically involves simple API calls, treating them as mere "assistants" rather than leveraging their full potential for autonomous, collaborative reasoning.
+* **Lack of Transparency:** Decision-making logic often remains opaque, making it difficult for users to understand, trust, or modify the underlying reasoning.

+This is the gap YAJPH fills.

+---
 | Layer | Name          | Function               | Description                                                                                                                                                                                    |
 | ----- | ------------- | ---------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Y** | **YAML**      | **Intent Layer**       | Human-readable configurations that explicitly define investor goals, preferences, and behavioral context.
 Enables **human code adjustments** and establishes transparent value contracts.      |